Home » Posts tagged 'usgs'

 USGS says Powder River Basin has 35 years of coal left, not 250

-Preface.
+USGS says Powder River Basin has 35 years of coal left, not 250 Preface.
 The USGS did a survey of coal in the U.S. in 1974 and announced that America had 250 years of coal left.
-In 2007, the National Research Council wrote a report suggesting 100 years was more likely due to “a combination of increased rates of production…transportation issues, recoverability, and location”, and that the USGS ought to re-survey the U.S. to find out.
+In 2007, the National Research Council wrote a report suggesting 100 years was more likely due to “a combination […]

 IT’S OFFICIAL; U.S. Silver Production The Lowest In More Than 70 Years

-With the latest release by the USGS, silver production in the U.S. is now the lowest in more than 70 years.
-We have to go all the way back until the year after World War II ended to see U.S. silver production less than it was in 2018.
-While many reasons can be attributed to the decline, the main factors are falling ore grades and mine economics.
+IT’S OFFICIAL; U.S. Silver Production The Lowest In More Than 70 Years With the latest release by the USGS, silver production in the U.S. is now the lowest in more than 70 years.
+We have to go all the way back until the year after World War II ended to see U.S. silver production less […]

 State Warning: Catastrophic Volcanic Eruptions In California Are ‘Inevitable’